 Impact of Advanced Driver Assistance Systems (ADAS) on Road Safety and Implications for Education, Licensing, Registration, and Enforcement

-Thursday, November 10, 2022 Link to session recording Link to presentation
+Thursday, November 10, 2022.
+Link to webinar recording Link to presentation

 Link to Final Report from the research study